vhaghani26/epigenerate/README.md

 This document is for users in the LaSalle Lab to set up their computer environments on the Genome Center cluster.
 If you are not familiar with how to use a computing environment, please see [this repository](https://github.com/vhaghani26/python_focus_group) to learn basic UNIX commands and/or Python.

+Much of this document was adapted from Dr. Ian Korf's documentation on Spitfire.

 ## Accounts ##

 You'll need an account to connect to epigenerate and the rest of the cluster.
 Use these steps to request an account: